Luisa Stefani: 2023: Mixed-doubles title, top 10, first WTA grass title, Pan American champion

-2024: Third WTA 1000 title
+2024: Third WTA 1000 doubles title

 Stefani reached the quarterfinals of the Australian Open playing with Demi Schuurs, this being her best campaign in this tournament to date.
-At the Abu Dhabi Open, she partnered with Beatriz Haddad Maia, with whom she had won two ITF tournaments in 2019, serving as preparation for the 2024 Summer Olympics given they have the rankings to play the doubles tournament together.
+At the Abu Dhabi Open, she partnered with Beatriz Haddad Maia, with whom she had won two ITF titels in 2019, serving as preparation for the 2024 Summer Olympics given they had the rankings to play the doubles tournament together.
 They reached the semifinals but had to pull out of the decisive game once Haddad injured herself in the singles semifinal.

 At the Qatar Ladies Open, Stefani and Schuurs became tournament champions without losing a single set.
 It was the third WTA 1000 title in Stefani's career.
 The duo withdrew without playing in the French Open due to Schuurs feeling back pain, and fell in the first round of Wimbledon.
 Stefani's return to the Olympics was also short-lived, an opening round loss in the mixed doubles partnering Thiago Seyboth Wild, and a defeat in round 2 in the women's doubles alongside Haddad.

 In the US Open, Stefani and Schuurs were quarterfinalists.
 In October, after falling in round one of the Wuhan Open, even if the pair was still in the chase for the 2024 WTA Finals, Stefani declared she was ending her season sooner due to knee pain.

-Because of this, Brazil's team for the Billie Jean King Cup November's matches was announced without Stefani.
+Because of this, Brazil's team for the BJK Cup November's matches was announced without Stefani.
 The team selection included Luiza Fullana in her place.

 Also in October, Stefani interrupted her vacation and her knee treatment to join the WTA Finals as an alternate player.
 Originally on a break, Stefani was called to Riyadh, Saudi Arabia to serve as an alternate with Demi Schuurs, ready to participate if needed in the doubles competition.

-In late November 2024, Luisa Stefani underwent knee surgery.
-The procedure was successful, and her recovery period was estimated to be only one month, allowing her to return to the courts in January 2025.
+In late November 2024, Stefani underwent knee surgery.
+Her recovery period was estimated to be only one month, allowing her to return to the courts in January 2025.

 While recovering, Stefani co-organized the "Torneio de Duplas Luisa Stefani e Carlos Omaki" in Cotia, São Paulo, held at the end of November 2024.
 The tournament aimed to promote doubles tennis in Brazil and was deemed a success.